fbpx

 Like I said, coaching was my very first love, so convincing me to help them start their own businesses using the same approach was far from a hard sell.

-After helping a few early clients to achieve success in their businesses and build to 5, 10, 20 + properties under management, I built the very first version of BNB Mastery Program (pictured above) and I decided to go all-in on coaching.
+After helping a few early clients to achieve success in their businesses and build to 5, 10, 20 + properties under management, I built the very first version of BNB Co-Hosting Mastery (pictured above) and I decided to go all-in on coaching.

 Building businesses is one of the things I enjoy most in this world, so being able to do it alongside other like-minded people every single day is a dream come true for me.